wmde/wikibase-term-store/README.md

 * `InMemoryPropertyTermStore` - simple in memory Fake
 * `ThrowingPropertyTermStore` - throws an exception when one of its methods is invoked
+* `InMemoryItemTermStore` - simple in memory Fake
+* `ThrowingItemTermStore` - throws an exception when one of its methods is invoked

 ## Installation